Snapshot (photography): Instantaneous photography

 In 1860, John Herschel wrote about "the possibility of taking a photograph, as it were, by a snap-shot — of securing a picture in a tenth of a second of time".
 Herschel believed this was already possible at the time, or otherwise would soon be.
 He also took for granted that this was just one step away from the realization of stereoscopic motion pictures.

 In March 1878, at a meeting of the South London Photographic Society, amateur photographer Charles Harper Bennett showed several surprising pictures made with dry gelatin silver process plates, which he would heat for up to seven days to increase the sensitivity.
 "Boat scene on river, exposure by drop-shutter—say twentieth of a second" demonstrated the rapidity of this improved process.
 The plates were also much easier to handle, ensuring that the formula was picked up by several big commercial photographic plate companies within weeks after Bennett published the formula.
 It soon became more popular than the wet-plate collodion process.

 On 15 June 1878, Eadweard Muybridge recorded the different phases of the trotting and galloping of race horses at top speed, as assigned by Leland Stanford.
 Because a heavily retouched single picture from 1877 had been received with much suspicion, members of the press were invited to witness the event, resulting in extensive coverage of the successful experiments in the newspapers.
 The photographs were published as cabinet cards entitled The Horse in Motion and also featured in popular science magazines, including Scientific American and La Nature.

 Kodak influence

-The snapshot concept was introduced to the public at large by Eastman Kodak, which introduced the Brownie box camera in 1900.
+The snapshot concept was introduced to the public at large by Eastman Kodak, which introduced the Brownie box camera in 1900, priced at $1 each.
+Initially marketed to children, it soon became popular among middle-class family members, in the years following its introduction, informal snapshots became a common form of photography.
+Over time, photographic activity increased, and so did interest in exchanging photographs.
+Picture postcards allowed the general public to share images of their surroundings and write their experience in a short written messages on the picture.
 Kodak encouraged families to use the Brownie to capture moments in time and to shoot photos without being concerned with producing perfect images.
 Kodak advertising urged consumers to "celebrate the moments of your life" and find a "Kodak moment".